brihoumb/WandB-discord-bot/README.md

 {
   "token": "Your discord bot token",
-  "prefix": "Prefix to use the bot (default to '!wand ')", "entity": "Your wandb entity name (can be set with !wand init)", "project": "Your wandb targeted project (can be set with !wand init)", "runID": "Your wandb run ID (can be set with !wand run info)"
+  "prefix": "Prefix to use the bot (default to '!wand ')", "API": "Your wandb api (can be set with !wand login)", "entity": "Your wandb entity name (can be set with !wand init)", "project": "Your wandb targeted project (can be set with !wand init)", "runID": "Your wandb run ID (can be set with !wand run info)"